malcprentice/malcprentice.github.io/Checklist-FormatPresentationSlides.md

         * Only list FACTS/IDEAS you used on slides
             * Not decoration images.
             * Those go on image sources slide
-* Image sources slide
+* Check Image sources slide
     * Is the image decoration or fact/idea?
-    * Decoration: list its http address on image sources slide.
-No APA.
+    * If it was decoration, list its http address here.
-    * Fact/idea: list it on references list.
-Use APA.
+        * No APA in references list.
+        * No citation on slide
+    * If it was fact (e.g. map, chart)
+        * APA here
+        * APA in references slide
 * Question slide
     * No obvious questions ("Have you been to Antarctica")
     * No quiz Questions ("How many penguins live in Antarctica")